WoodyAtHome/CO2_Sensor_MH_Z19/Readme.md

 `zig build` builds exe for the compiling pc
 `zig build rpi` builds exe for Raspberry Pi / Debian

-UART must be edited, llok for variable `port_names` timezone is Europe/Berlin only
+UART must be adapted, look for variable `port_names` timezone is Europe/Berlin only

 Code is under contruction and will be changed!